the-modem-distro/pinephone_modem_sdk/README.md

   * AT+REBOOT_REC: Jump to recovery mode
   * AT+PWRDN: Shut down the modem
   * AT+QDAI: WIP, set audio configuration on the modem

-Next steps:
+  * AT+EN_PCM8K: (default) Set sampling rate to 8KHz
+  * AT+EN_PCM16K: Set sampling rate to 16KHz
+  * AT+EN_PCM48K: Set sampling rate to 48KHz

+Pending tasks:
+ 1. Find a fix for issues with latest ModemManager breaking data
+ 2. Find fixes to support dynamic rate settings in the Pinephone
- 1. Finish and tidy up the AT command handling stuff
+ 3. Finish and tidy up the AT command handling stuff
- 2. Someone said HD audio?
- 3. Running out of pending stuff!
+ 4. Test out audio over USB.
+Can be enabled via USB config, but haven't tested if audio is actually routed through there

 ##### NOTES:
 ###### Proprietary recipes removed